Why does IQWiG work in accordance with the principles of evidence-based medicine (EBM)?

 EBM in practice

-In practice, this means that doctors do not rely solely on individual practical experience, but also consider the results of current scientific research in their therapy recommendations.
+In everyday practice, this means that doctors do not rely solely on individual practical experience, but also consider the results of current scientific research in their treatment recommendations.
+Combined with their experience, this allows them to decide on a tailored treatment for the patient based on the best possible knowledge.

 Why does IQWiG use EBM?